 Do it Yourself (Lowest Cost)

 If you can reach an agreement with your spouse before you file for divorce, this will make the process simple enough that you don’t require professional legal counsel.
 In most uncontested and simplified divorces in Florida, you can represent yourself, i.e. pro se, saving yourself months of paperwork and needless expenses on court and attorney fees.
-With the assistance of MyDivorcePapers.com you can answer a few questions about the nature of your divorce and be supplied with all of the necessary documents to complete the process.
-The easy to use guide from MyDivorcePapers.com allows you to manage and finalize your divorce in a few short, simple steps.
+With the assistance of an online divorce service, you can answer a few questions about the nature of your divorce and be supplied with all of the necessary documents to complete the process.
+For a flat $159, MyDivorcePapers.com is our favorite option on the market and makes the filing a Florida divorce online a breeze.